meeshkan/beginners-guide-to-property-based-testing/README.md

 Here we specify that we want two strings (currently unspecified, but we could for example specify that we want them to be of a specific length, or contain specific characters), and **asserts on properties that are true regardless of the exact input**.

-While a different way of thinking about what it is that drives the test
+While different, a property based test shares a lot with how an example based test is written.

 | Example based                          | Property based                              |
 | -------------------------------------- | ------------------------------------------- |